typoman/vimconfig/README.md

 ## Main shortcuts:
 `Esc` go to normal mode\
 `i`   go to insert mode\
+`a`   go to insert mode and put cursor after the character\
 `v`   go to visual mode (select characters)\
 `V`   go to visual line mode (select lines)